ryan-mcclue/musings/desktop-workflow.md

-# Basic Desktop Workflow - Part 1 ()
+# Desktop Workflow
+time -p; getrusage();

+Git usage
+Terminal + Editor + Window manager

+Configuration files should be copied, not generated (becomes too messy)

 I wanted to expose myself to a basic desktop application workflow.
 This would include generic programming structures as well as modern hardware usage.

 The application is a ray caster.

 To begin, I ensured that I had a debugger from which I could easily step through the application's execution.
 In code, I was able to programmatically set system and user breakpoints.

 (expand upon the essential code libraries for most projects)

+(mocking of syscalls for unit testing with file i/o)

 For handling non-fatal errors, single line check.
 For fatal errors, nest all preceding code
 (I have learnt to not be afraid of indentation in this manner).
+(error handling in general, i.e. reduce 'errors' by making them part of normal execution flow)

 Following the basic principles of non-pessimisation,
 I make a note of the huge amount of cruft in the CRT.